-Some of the challenges and opportunities to address in 2011 will likely include:
+Some of the challenges and opportunities to address in 2012 will likely include:

-- Conducting the aforementioned reviews - Building relationships with the new members of the Colorado Congressional delegation (as needed). - Developing and circulating accurate information about protectiveness of Rocky Flats cleanup. - Maintaining public awareness and interest in the ongoing management needs at Rocky Flats. - Reviewing and modifying as necessary organizational systems to ensure members remain engaged and the Stewardship Council functions efficiently.
+- Incorporating Thornton into the organization. - Participating in the CERCLA five-year review. - Addressing growing concerns amongst memebrs and citizens with DOE management decisions. - Developing and circulating accurate information about protectiveness of Rocky Flats cleanup. - Maintaining public awareness and interest in the ongoing management needs at Rocky Flats. - Reviewing and modifying as necessary organizational systems to ensure members remain engaged and the Stewardship Council functions efficiently.